cs107-swiftdiff/cs107-FinalProject/docs/backup.md

 [Python package boilerplate](https://github.com/mtchavez/python-package-boilerplate) instead.

 # Implementation
-BestorgAD custom classes will serve as the core data structures of the package:
+SwiftDiff custom classes will serve as the core data structures of the package:

 ## Classes